moodysalem/react-ctxt/README.md

 # react-ctxt

 An alternative to using React's experimental context feature that doesn't rely on React context but provides a similar mechanism for passing a prop all the way down the tree.
+It uses `react-side-effect` to share state across the app, and forces updates on any components that rely on context when the context changes.

 ## Purpose
 Provide a replacement API for React context that meets all the use cases using only the props API and familiar JSX.